informatics-isi-edu/ermrest/user-doc/annotation.md

 - `[]` or `false`: Do **not** ignore in any presentation context.
 - `[` _context_ `,` ... `]`: Ignore **only** in specific listed contexts drawn from the following list, otherwise including the model element as per default heuristics:
   - `entry`: Avoid prompting of the user for input to whole schemas or whole tables while obtaining user input.
-    - `edit`: A sub-context of `entry` that only applies to editing existing resources.
+    - `entry/edit`: A sub-context of `entry` that only applies to editing existing resources.
-	- `create`: A sub-context of `entry` that only applies to creating new resources.
+	- `entry/create`: A sub-context of `entry` that only applies to creating new resources.
   - `filter`: Avoid offering filtering options on whole schemas or whole tables.
   - `compact`: Avoid presenting data related to whole schemas or whole tables when presenting data in compact, tabular formats.
   - `detailed`: Avoid presenting data related to whole schemas or whole tables when presenting data in detailed, entity-level formats.